 This contribution proposes a slight modification to the MIP matrices so that faster implementation can be achieved.
 The modification allows dual implementation support, in which an MIP transform can be either implemented by matrix multiplications or fast algorithm to yield exactly the same results.

-Experimental results show some negligible RD loss, while the number of multiplications is significantly reduced to 18% and 7% of the original number.
+Experimental results show 0.00% loss in AI and RA testing conditions, with 0.06% chroma gain in A. Meanwhile, the number of multiplications is reduced up to 36% of the original number.

 Introduction